 It may take an inexperienced transcriptionist two hours or more to transcribe 15 minutes of simple audio or eight hours to transcribe a 60-minute recording.
 Remember, some projects are easier than others to transcribe.

 You are learning a new skill, so obtaining as much experience as possible as a rookie transcriptionist is recommended.
 New transcriptionists usually work for $0.30 to $0.40 per minute.
 Then, you can apply for better-paying U.S.-based transcription companies that work on more complex projects and higher-paying work.

 What is the easiest way to get started as a transcriptionist?

 Simply put, go for it.
 Up your typing speed and accuracy, obtain the proper equipment and training, and apply to as many reputable companies as possible.

 Foreign-based companies are taking advantage of the demand for transcription services by saying they are based or have viable operations in the United States.
-Performing some basic research should help you determine the location and quality of any transcription company you are interested in working with.
+Performing basic research should help you determine the location and quality of any transcription company you want to work with.

 How do I get paid for the work I do as a transcriptionist?

 The most crucial factor to consider when working as a transcriptionist is to perform work for a reputable company.

 Almost every reputable transcription company will pay you via direct deposit or a PayPal payment system.

 Your work as a professional and experienced transcriptionist should be rewarding.
 Plus, your hard work should be compensated by a company that submits payment promptly.
 At a minimum, you should be paid at least every two weeks or twice monthly.